Eat & Drink

 Blue Door

-Whether you’re on-the-go in town, out for a cruisy morning at the beach in Merewether, or strolling along Hamilton’s iconic Beaumont Street, Blue Door has you covered, with plenty of açai bowl options on their menu.
+Whether you’re on-the-go in town, out for a cruisy morning at the beach in Merewether, or strolling along Hamilton’s iconic Beaumont Street, Blue Door has you covered, with plenty of açai bowl options on the menu.
+We love the salted caramel bowl at Merewether, featuring Blue Door's house-made salted caramel sauce on top of granola and açai.

 The Bondwood

 A little caravan that packs a punch!
-In front of the Adamstown Bowlo on Glebe Road, choose between a traditional açai bowl and a Banana & Cacao Bowl — either way, goodness is guaranteed.
+In front of the Adamstown Bowlo on Glebe Road, choose between a traditional açai bowl and a Banana & Cacao Bowl at The Bondwood — either way, goodness is guaranteed.

 Where: 504 Glebe Rd, Adamstown